tbender4/Flix-Feed/README.md

  - Adding constraints were needed to prevent contents from disappearing from the table view
  - Getting the right cell sizes and font settings requred experimentation
  - Needed to add `@objc` to `func didPullToRefresh (_ refreshControl: UIRefreshControl)` to supress an error.
+ - Was able to enforce aspect ratios on posters by adding the appropriate constraint
+ - The activity indicator did not properly work unless it was part of `task`

 ## License